Daniel-Aguila/MedicalDatabaseWebApplication/README.md

 by Team-5: Clinton, Raymundo, Jake, Sevilay, Daniel

 ## Host requirements
 Our application stack interfaces MySQL database with a NodeJS API backend.
-Front end uses ReactJS.

 ## How to run it?